Students who join the Tyler Clementi Foundation Youth Ambassadors program participate in the following ways:

 At the Tyler Clementi Foundation, we believe that achieving our goal of ending bullying in schools should be led by ambitious, talented, and compassionate youth across the country.
 We welcome applications from Middle and High School youth (11-18) who are interested in volunteering their time to coordinate anti-bullying projects in their community.
 International students are welcome to apply, however, they are required to attend evening meetings held between 5-7 pm EST.

-The application window for the 2023 cohort is December 9, 2022 – March 13, 2023.
-2023 Cohort applications will be accepted starting on December 9.
-The program runs from January to December 2023.
+The application window for the 2024-2025 cohort ends on September 30, 2024.
+2024-2025 Cohort applications will be accepted starting on August 15.
+The program runs from October 2024 to May 2025.
 In order to participate, applicants must sign and return a consent form along with a recent photo of themselves.
 Participation requires an internet connection, a Gmail account, and a computer with video conference capabilities or a mobile phone.

 Click here to view the Youth Ambassadors program expectations.